Recruitment

 I am also looking for current undergraduates at UCR.
 Interested students may contact me by email with CV and transcript, with a brief discussion on research interests and motivation for doing research.

-Requirements: 1) Strong interest and motivation in academic AI research, aligned with your future academic and career goals; 2) Basic knowledge and experience in machine learning (e.g., via undergraduate-level machine learning coursework or some online course); 3) Good coding ability; 4) Availability for a serious research project (during the academic year, available for at least 15 hours per week).
+Requirements: 1) Strong interest and motivation in AI research; 2) Basic knowledge and experience in machine learning (e.g., via undergraduate-level machine learning coursework or some online course); 3) Availability for a serious research project.

 MS students